nhsconnect/FHIR-CDS/pages/explore/api_isvalid.md

 ## Parameters ##

-The `$isValid` operation has one IN and one OUT parameter.
+The `$isValid` operation has two IN and one OUT parameter.
 The EMS will pass the patient CCG (as an ODS code) as an IN parameters to include in the operation.
 The CDSS will return a boolean as the OUT parameter of the operation.

+The required ODS cod

 ### IN Parameters ##

 <table  style="min-width:100%;width:100%">
 <tr>
 <th  style="width:10%;">Name</th>
 <th  style="width:5%;">Type</th>